7.3 Mobility & Restorative Care

 • Move slowly and smoothly; never force a joint past the point of resistance or pain.

-• Stop and report increased pain, swelling, or new stiffness.
+• Stop and report increased pain, swelling, redness, or new stiffness; do not exercise a hot, swollen joint unless the nurse directs it.

 Ambulation is assisting a resident to walk.
-Use safe technique on the Florida skills test and on the unit:
+Use safe technique on the skills test and the unit:

 • Check the care plan and apply a transfer (gait) belt snugly over clothing, unless contraindicated.

-• Provide non-skid footwear and a clear, dry path.
+• Provide non-skid footwear and a clear, dry, well-lit path.

 • Stand slightly behind and to the weaker side, holding the gait belt with an underhand grip.

-• Walk at the resident's pace and watch for dizziness, weakness, or color change.
+• Walk at the resident's pace and watch for dizziness, weakness, shortness of breath, or color change.

 • If the resident starts to fall, do not try to hold them upright.
-Ease the resident down your leg toward the floor, protecting the head, then call for help and report.
+Ease the resident down your leg toward the floor, protecting the head, then stay, call for help, and report.
+Do not move the resident until the nurse checks for injury.

 Walking Aids